Installation Guide

 Frequently Asked Questions

-Yes — once the glazier has cut and dressed the hole, fitting the Pet-Tek cat flap unit itself is straightforward.
+Yes. once the glazier has cut and dressed the hole, fitting the Pet-Tek cat flap unit itself is straightforward.
 The retaining ring secures from the inside and the unit clicks into place.
 Full fitting instructions are included with every Pet-Tek product.
+See our fitting guide for the complete process.

 The required cut-out diameter is specified in the product instructions for each Pet-Tek model.
 Your glazier will need this measurement before starting.
-Contact us if you need the cut-out specification for a specific model.
+Contact us if you need the cut-out specification for a specific model from the glass fitting cat door range.

 Toughened glass cannot be cut after toughening.
 Your options are: (1) replace the panel with a new one that has the hole pre-cut before toughening, or (2) install the cat flap in a different non-toughened panel.
 A glazier can advise on the most cost-effective approach for your home.

-Yes — ranch sliders and patio doors are among the most common installation locations for Pet-Tek glass fitting cat doors.
-The glass in sliding doors is typically 6–12mm toughened, which means the hole must be cut before toughening — so a replacement panel will be needed.
+Yes. ranch sliders and patio doors are among the most common installation locations for Pet-Tek glass fitting cat doors.
+The glass in sliding doors is typically 6–12mm toughened, which means the hole must be cut before toughening, so a replacement panel will be needed.
 A glazier familiar with Pet-Tek products can organise this.
-See the full glass fitting cat door range for compatible models.

 Are you a glazier or retailer?